MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 <a name="Summary"></a>
 ## Summary ##

-The app is now complete, including sending authorized telemetry transmission to Mission Control, back on earth.
-Your mission, if you choose to accept it, is to continue practicing remote resupply missions for the astronauts that are depending upon you at various remote landing sites on the surface of Mars, while Mission Control monitors your progress.

 That's it for Part 4 of Operation Remote Resupply.
-In Part 5, you will be taking a slight detour to experience and experiment with some powerful supporting tools in Xamarin toolkit, such as the Xamarin Profiler, UI Inspector, and Forms Previewer, as well as how to create interactive, "executable" learning guides and teaching aids with Xamarin Workbooks.
+In Part 5, you will learn about some of the powerful tools available to Xamarin Forms developers, including the Xamarin Profiler, UI Inspector, and Forms Previewer.
+You will also learn how to create interactive learning guides using Xamarin Workbooks.